What is depression?

 - Sleeping too much or too little; middle of the night or early morning waking

-- Weight fluctuations; reduced appetite and weight loss, or increased appetite and weight gain
+- Weight changes: reduced appetite and weight loss, or increased appetite and weight gain

 - Loss of pleasure and interest in activities once enjoyed, including sex